AmeeraKT/advprog_module11/README.md

 2. Notice that there are two versions of `kubectl get` invocation during this tutorial section.
 The first does not have any option, while the latter has `-n` option with value set to `kube-system`.
 What is the purpose of the `-n` option and why did the output not list the pods/services that you explicitly created?
+The `-n` option specifies the namespace of the Kubernetes services and pods to be retrieved from.
+When running `kubectl get pods` there was no output because they are in the default namespace meanwhile running `kubectl get pods -n kube-system` gets all resources that are under the kube-system namespace.

 #### Reflection 2:

 1. What is the difference between Rolling Update and Recreate deployment strategy?
+The Rolling Update strategy updates one pod at a time while letting the old pods run.
+As the update creates new pods, it lets the old ones run.
+When the new pods are ready, the old pods are deleted then a new pod is created and this process repeats until all the pods are updated.
+On the other hand, the Recreate development shuts down all pods at once, stopping the application.
+Then new pods are created during the update.

 2. Try deploying the Spring Petclinic REST using Recreate deployment strategy and document your attempt.